mick-schroeder/schroeder-web-shuffle/README.md

-# 🔀 Press Shuffle
+# 🔀 Web Shuffle

 Take me to a random website, please.

-Hit the "Press Shuffle" button and you will be sent to a random website from the most influential sites across the web.
+Hit the "Web Shuffle" button and you will be sent to a random website from the most influential sites across the web.

 ## Tech Stack